Cadiz Inc. Statement on Passage of Senate Bill 307 by California State Assembly - NASDAQ.com

-LOS ANGELES, July 11, 2019 (GLOBE NEWSWIRE) -- Today, the California State Assembly considered and passed Senate Bill 307 ("SB 307"), a measure designed to require additional state review of the Cadiz Water Project.
-The legislation will now move to Governor's Office for consideration.
-Governor Gavin Newsom has 12 days to either sign the measure or veto it.
+LOS ANGELES, July 12, 2019 (GLOBE NEWSWIRE) -- Today, Cadiz Inc. (the "Company") (NASDAQ:CDZI) announced that the California State Assembly considered and passed Senate Bill 307 ("SB 307"), a measure designed to require additional state review of the Cadiz Water Project.
+The legislation will now move to the California Governor's Office for consideration.
+California Governor Gavin Newsom has 12 days to either sign the measure or veto it.

 The Company issued the following statement regarding the Assembly vote: